All Products

 antifraud_test

-The protection mode that is used for the client request based on a rule created for the data risk control module.
+The protection mode of the matched data risk control rule.
 Valid values:

-• true: monitoring mode.
-In this mode, logs are recorded but protection actions, such as blocking, are not performed.
+• true: Enables observation mode.
+In this mode, only logs are recorded and no protective actions, such as blocking, are triggered.

-• false: prevention mode.
-In this mode, WAF performs protection actions, such as blocking, on requests that match the protection rule.
+• false: Prevention mode.
+WAF performs actions such as blocking on requests that match protection rules.

 false